-19 ACT, top half of class, Financial Aid Director:
+19 ACT, top half of class Financial Aid Director: Jennifer Sassman

-Jennifer Sassman

-Wartburg is a private, Lutheran, liberal arts college with an enrollment of 1,800 students, including 95 international students from 39 countries.
+Wartburg is a private, Lutheran, liberal arts college with an enrollment of 1,775 students, including 106 international students from 45 countries.
 Dedicated to challenging and nurturing students for lives of leadership and service, the college is characterized by vigorous academic expectations within an environment of strong personal support.

-A Wartburg education emphasizes undergraduate research, experiential learning through practicums, internships and cultural immersions; leadership development through workshops, mentoring, class work, and community partnerships; as well as a focus on ethics, values, and multicultural and global experiences.
+A Wartburg education emphasizes undergraduate research; experiential learning through practicums, internships and cultural immersions; leadership development through workshops, mentoring, class work, and community partnerships; as well as a focus on ethics, values, and multicultural and global experiences.
 May Term, part of Wartburg's 4-4-1 academic calendar, gives students unique opportunities for study abroad or participation in field experiences and internships.
-Notably, Wartburg has a placement average of 98% of graduates who are placed in jobs or graduate schools within seven months of graduation.
+Notably, 99% of Wartburg graduates are placed in jobs or graduate schools within six months of araduation.